Blepharitis Home Treatment | Tried & True Blepharitis Home Remedies for Eye Relief

 Seborrheic Dermatitis (Dandruff)

 Those who have seborrheic dermatitis likely already know who they are.
 However, if you are unsure what this is, think of it as being a similar problem to blepharitis (or dandruff) taking place on your scalp.
-Those who suffer from seborrheic dermatitis will notice crusty buildup in their hair.
-The crusty buildup can reach all the way down to your eyelashes.
+Those who suffer from seborrheic dermatitis may notice crusty buildup in their hair.
+The crusty buildup can reach all the way down to your eyelashes, as these people will often suffer from blepharitis as well.

-Yes, mites and lice can live on your eyelashes.
-These mites can create a habitat in your eye which goes underneath the skin.
+Yes, mites and demodex can live on your eyelashes.
+These mites can create a habitat in your eylash follicles, which goes underneath the skin.
 Of course, this leaves the sufferer prone to complications.
 In this case, the oil glands begin to become clogged.
 When this happens, it is very easy for your eyelashes to develop a crusty–like material and grow abnormally.

 Of course, eyelash mites (or Demodex) can spread around to other parts of your skin and create problems that you simply do not want to deal with.
 As a result, anybody who believes that eyelash mites or lice may be the culprit of their blepharitis should begin their blepharitis home treatment today.
 Better yet, you may consider bypassing blepharitis home treatment and instead go straight to a medical professional.

 Rosacea is a chronic inflammatory skin condition which causes one’s skin to show red marks and patches.
-There can be broken blood vessels and bumps on your eyelids, and even problems seeing if it develops around your eyes enough.
+There can be broken blood vessels and bumps on your eyelids, and even problems seeing if it develops around your eyes.
 Worst yet, the problem of rosacea can also eventually cause blepharitis.

 This is a condition which can affect much more than just the eyes.
 It may be seen on your nose, cheeks, chin, forehead and so on.
 In fact, rosacea can be caused by many of the same variables which can lead to the contraction of blepharitis.
 In reality, they are very similar illnesses.
 The location of the problem’s typical source is what marks the largest difference between them.

-Problems inside eyelash oil glands and the subsequent inflammation around the eyes can also be brought on by allergies.
+Problems with the meibomian glands and the subsequent inflammation around the eyes can also be brought on by allergies.
 If one has an allergic reaction to their environment, a prescription medicine, over-the-counter pill, type of food, and so on, the effects can also cause blepharitis.
 However, the allergies and complications don’t necessarily need to come from random outside sources.

 Items people choose to use such as facial cosmetics and contact lenses can also cause allergic reactions and the development of blepharitis.
 A doctor might instruct you to stop using contact lenses, eyeliner, and makeup in order to pinpoint the cause of your blepharitis.
 You can also determine if this caused your blepharitis by isolating the other variables away from this one.

-Bacteria can develop and grow inside your eyelashes from a wide variety of sources.
+Bacteria can develop and grow inside your oil glands from a wide variety of sources.
 In fact, there are certain places where all you need to do is walk around and bacteria will find its way onto your skin, and even eyelashes.
-When bacteria become present in oil glands, they can become blocked or inflamed.
+We are all covered in bacteria every day!
+But when bacteria overpopulates in the oil glands, they can become blocked or inflamed.
 As a result, a bacterial infection from any sort of outside source can also cause blepharitis.

 This type of blepharitis usually is a lot easier to treat than some of the other forms of blepharitis which spawn from other conditions or problems.
 Mites, as an example, can also bring bacterial infections to your eyelash oil glands.
-However, an issue such as mites implies that the problem is much more complicated and cannot be treated with a simple regimen of antibiotics.
+However, an issue such as demodex implies that the problem is much more complicated and must be treated even more aggressively than your standard blepharitis.

 Faulty Oil Glands in your Eyelids

 Finally, there are certain people whose bodies simply work in a different manner than others.
-Certain people may think that there is something wrong with themselves when in reality, their eyelid oil glands are simply not functioning properly.
+Certain people may think that there is something wrong with themselves when in reality, their meibomian glands are simply not functioning properly.
 If this is the case, it is much more likely that one will need to receive some sort of professional assistance.
-They might avoid blepharitis home treatment to be safe.
+They should try home treatment, but they should know that their condition (especially in the presence of atrophied glands) may require further treatment.

 A problem as minuscule as the improper functionality of oil glands in your eyelids is something that anybody can handle if they know what they are doing.
-However, there are also many different professional treatments where a doctor goes in and corrects the issue with your meibomian (eyelid oil) glands.
+However, there are also many different professional treatments where a doctor goes in and attempts to correct the issue with your meibomian glands.
 There are also other options you might consider which we will discuss below in our blepharitis home treatment options section.

 What are the Symptoms of Blepharitis?